-An issuer is reported as active in the fossil fuel sector if ISS ESG identifies revenues from the production or distribution of coal, oil or gas
+An issuer is reported as active in the fossil fuel sector if ISS ESG identifies revenues from the production or distribution of coal, oil or gas.

-When data is not disclosed, the revenue share is estimated.
+When the data are not disclosed, the share of income is estimated.
 All estimated revenue shares below 1% are considered negligible.